tobixen/caldav-server-tester/README.md

 # caldav-server-tester

+**TODO**: This readme should be rewritten completely.
+Usage documentation needs to be written.

+**UPDATE 2025-11-08**: My idea was to release this together with caldav 2.1 before the summer vacation ... but then it was suddenly there, and for the last six months things have constantly been happening in my life preventing me to focus, but now I'm releasing 0.1.
+Hurray!
+It's far from complete, though, much more work is needed before we can go 1.0.

 **UPDATE 2025-05-15**: Server checker script has been moved from the caldav library and here.
 I got it to work, but it requires the python caldav library version 1.5 or higher - and as of today, it's not released yet.

 **UPDATE 2024-11-18**: I had forgotten completely about this repository.
 I'm working on a checker now in the python-caldav library - but it should probably be released as a stand-alone tool.

+## Testing

+No test code exists so far.
+The code is exercised regularly through the test suite in the caldav project.

 ## Existing tools